ucsb-dreamlab/twarc/utilities.md

 <a name="worked"/>

 ## [Worked Example](workedex.md)
-  - Here you'll find a worked example of all the utilities listed above.
+  - Here you'll find a worked example of all the utilities listed above using the Nispey Hussle Funeral data.

 <a name="resources"/>